Indiana's Brand Of Medicaid Drops 25,000 People For Failure To Pay Premiums

 Yet the possibilities of spreading the Indiana model worry Medicaid advocates, who fear that it can lead to Americans who don't make much money missing out on care.

-Joe Moser, who was Indiana's Medicaid director when the program was instituted and is now a consultant, says the expansion is achieving many of its goals — including reducing Medicaid enrollees' use of hospital emergency rooms for non-emergencies, and enticing more people to opt for preventive services to stave off more expensive care later.
+Joe Moser, who was Indiana's Medicaid director when the program was instituted and is now a consultant, says the expansion is achieving many of its goals — including reducing Medicaid enrollees' use of hospital emergency rooms for nonemergencies, and enticing more people to opt for preventive services to stave off more expensive care later.

 State officials promoted the monthly premiums and lockout features as a way to give Medicaid enrollees "skin in the game" so they would make better health care decisions.